How to lay drainage pipes in the area. Drainage pipe. Drainage system options

 • smooth and corrugated;

-• single-layer and double-layer;
+• single-layer and two-layer;

-Polymer perforated drainage pipe Source otdelkagres.ru
+Polymer drainage pipe with perforation Source otdelkagres.ru

-Varieties of drainage pipes depending on the material and type of soil in which they will be laid Source papamaster.su
+Types of drainage pipes depending on the material and type of soil in which they will be laid Source papamaster.su

 Laying technology